Cosmian/mpc_join/README.md

 ## Data Science: confidential datasets preparation

-This example illustrates how to solve one of the biggest pain in performing data science on confidential data from multiple sources: creating the dataset to be analyzed in the first place!
+This example illustrates how to solve one of the biggest pain in performing data science on confidential data from multiple sources: generating the dataset to be analyzed in the first place!

 It also illustrates how using CipherCompute makes it possible to secretly manipulate IDs (to perform a join here) then anonymize the dataset by simply dropping them before output.